 Renovating a Craftsman home involves a balance of historic preservation and maintaining character combined with consideration for sustainability and resiliency.
 Older homes typically aren’t nearly as energy efficient as most modern homes, so upgrading building performance can go a long way in reducing energy use and costs.

 Particularly in California and other wildfire-prone areas, fire resistance and air quality are top of mind for many Craftsman homeowners.
 Landscaping and paving must be considered when limiting susceptibly to fire, as well as building materials and methods.
-Air quality can be compromised by smoke, so air filters and energy recovery ventilators are becoming commonly requested features within our projects.
+Air quality can be compromised by smoke, so air filters and energy recovery ventilators are becoming commonly requested features within our house renovation projects.